sciencewiki/ClimateMachine.jl/docs/src/HowToGuides/Atmos/Microphysics.md

 similarly to all other microphysics parameters, are not hardcoded in the final microphysics parameterizations.
 The goal is to allow easy flexibility when calibrating the microphysics parameters.
-With that said, the assumption about the shape of the particles is used twice when deriving the microphysics formulae:
+With that said, the assumption about the shape of the particles is used three times when deriving the microphysics formulae:
  - The mass transfer equation (\ref{eq:mass_rate}) used in snow autoconversion, rain evaporation, snow sublimation and snow melt rates is derived assuming spherical particle shapes.